saeidKhoobdell/ComputerVisionBootcamp/README.md

 Feel free to dive into these notebooks to enhance your understanding of video processing in computer vision.

-## MetaCLIP: Understanding CLIP Data

-- [metaclip.ipynb](metaClip.ipynb): Explore MetaCLIP and its applications in computer vision tasks.
-This notebook delves into the concepts and implementations of MetaCLIP, providing code examples.

- - For a better understanding, read the paper "[Demystifying CLIP Data](https://arxiv.org/abs/2309.16671)"
- - For additional insights, you may find this article on Medium helpful: [MetaCLIP: Pushing Past the Limits of CLIP](https://medium.com/aimonks/metaclip-pushing-past-the-limits-of-clip-a-comprehensive-insight-f669bc7e2d60)

-Feel free to contribute to this repository by adding more learning materials, code examples, or additional sections related to computer vision.

 ## CNN Classifier with PyTorch